 Lucky bamboo is technically also a dracaena but requires very different care than the dragon tree.
 These bamboo plants can survive in just about any room.
 These plants are considered good luck and are supposed to bring good fortune to those who own them.
 Bamboo houseplants can survive in both soil and water and do well in various lighting.

 Lucky Bamboo Care:

 Lucky bamboo prefers bright, indirect sunlight.
 If placed in direct sunlight, your bamboo will scorch and die.
 If placed in too dark of a location, you will notice your lucky bamboo lose some of its vibrant green colors.
 There are two ways to grow lucky bamboo.
 You can place your lucky bamboo in water and pebbles.
 Make sure to fill your bowl with at least one inch of filtered water and replace it every week.
 You can also grow lucky bamboo in soil.
-Plant your bamboo in a moist, well-drained potting soil.
+Plant your bamboo in moist, well-drained potting soil.
 Keep your bamboo in a room between 65 and 90 degrees Fahrenheit.
-If you notice your lucky bamboo turning yellow, this means that it is either in too much light or being over fertilized.
+If you notice your lucky bamboo turning yellow, this means that it is either in too much light or being over-fertilized.
 Adjust accordingly to reverse the issue.

 Lucky bamboo is not safe for cats and dogs, as it can be mildly toxic.
 If you choose to own it, place it somewhere out of reach from your pets.

 Cast Iron Plant